flexkube/libflexkube/README.md

   port: 2222
 ```

-All those defaults can be overriden per instance of your container:
+All those defaults can be overridden per instance of your container:
 ```
 kubelets:
 - host: